Brussels Airlines: Current fleet

-As of October 2025, Brussels Airlines operates an all-Airbus fleet, composed of the following aircraft:
+As of October 2025, Brussels Airlines operates an all-Airbus fleet composed of the following aircraft:

 Fleet development

 Brussels Airlines previously operated six British Aerospace 146s which were withdrawn in 2008.

 During 2010, two Airbus A319-100s joined Brussels Airlines' fleet.
 The first Airbus A320-200 joined the fleet in February 2011 and made its first commercial flight on 23 April 2011.
 With improving financial performance, rising cash reserves and a desire to reduce costs more rapidly, Brussels Airlines accelerated its fleet replacement plan by ordering 12 aircraft in August 2011.
 Six A319s, four A320s and two A330-200s were added to the fleet.
 This has completed the exit of Boeing aircraft from the fleet and accelerated the replacement of the Avro RJ85.

 Starting 2016, Brussels Airlines began phasing out its Avro RJ100s and replaced them with the Airbus A320 family and wet-leased Sukhoi Superjets.
 This was completed by the end of 2017.
 However, Brussels Airlines announced in July 2018 it would terminate the Superjet wet-lease contracts earlier than planned.
 This is due to the longer downtimes of the aircraft in case of repairs compared to more common and less new types.
 The Superjets have been phased out since January 2019.

-In mid-2021, Brussels Airlines announced that it will take delivery of three Airbus A320neo aircraft in 2023 to replace ageing A319-100's and aim to lower CO_{2} emissions amongst its fleet.
+In mid-2021, Brussels Airlines announced that it will take delivery of three Airbus A320neo aircraft in 2023 to replace ageing A319-100s and aim to lower CO_{2} emissions amongst its fleet.

+Brussels Airlines will put 3 more Airbus A320neo aircraft into service by the summer of 2026.
+Those modern aircraft will replace 2 older A319-100s.

 Special liveries

 Brussels Airlines launched a series of Belgian Icon special liveries on its Airbus A320 fleet, all representing things that are typically Belgian, including Rackham (a Tintin themed aircraft), Magritte (an ode to the famous surrealist artist René Magritte), Trident (the aircraft for the Belgium national football team) and Amare (Tomorrowland Festival theme).
 On 24 March 2018 the airline introduced an additional aircraft themed to The Smurfs.
 In spring 2019 an additional aircraft was dedicated to the famous Flemish painter Bruegel.

-The Magritte special livery was repainted in a Star Alliance livery in May 2021.